vgno/ably/docs/architecture.md

 #### Use an existing randomizer

-Ably exposes a randomizer you can use out of the box.

 ##### The `uniform` randomizer

 A type of randomizer that assigns users to groups with equal probability of being assigned to each group.
 The uniform randomizer relies on the uniform distribution of values of the `Math.random()` function.